Lenox101/PythonWebsite/README.md

-# PythonWebsite
+# The utilizing Flask Python Framework using html
-Python Website which Mainly focuses on Authentication, Flask and the Database modules
+It Mainly focuses on user authentication, Flask and the Database modules